MrsQueen/Fakersent-PHP-EMAIL-SENDER/README.md

 ## Error mean SMTP not open

-If you come accross this error after testing your sender, then you webhost port is wrong or not open.
+If you come accross this error after testing, then your webhost's SMTP port is wrong or not open.

 ```Message could not be sent.Mailer Error: SMTP connect() failed. https://github.com/PHPMailer/PHPMailer/wiki/Troubleshooting```